-By law we cannot overcharge you and our online system is created in such a way that it is not physically possible to overcharge you.
+No, by law we cannot overcharge you and our online system is created in such a way that it is not possible to overcharge you.

 Currency conversion is the most common misconception of being overcharged.
 We're based in the UK, so if you placed your order from another country and your bank statement is showing a different price, this is the currency conversion from GBP £ to your own countries currency.